-- 1. Describe the particle properties that are detected by each major component of the ATLAS detector. - 2.
-Apply pattern recognition and conservation laws to identify particle pairs, given a set of ATLAS events. - 3.
-Contribute data to mass histograms and determine if particles can be identified in each histogram, and find the masses of those particles. - 4.
+- 1. Describe the particle properties that are detected by each major component of the CMS detector. - 2.
+Apply pattern recognition and conservation laws to identify particles and their charges, given a set of CMS events. - 3.
+Build a mass histogram and determine the mass of each particle identified on this histogram. - 4.
 Describe how the shape of a peak on the histogram gives an indication of the uncertainty in the reported mass for each particle identified.